Use Case Illustration

 The situation as it now exists

 Over time, reliance increases.
 Scrutiny decreases.
 Authority becomes implicit.
-When AI influences care, it often does so quietly, shaping attention and judgment without leaving a durable trace of how much it mattered or who decided to trust it.
+When AI influences care, it often does so quietly—shaping attention and judgment without leaving a durable record of how it was used, how influential it was, or who authorized that reliance.

-When something goes wrong, institutions are left trying to answer questions that should never have been retrospective.
+When something goes wrong, institutions are left reconstructing decisions that should have been recorded at the moment they occurred.

 What the public reporting revealed

-Statements following the incident emphasized complexity, training issues, or diffuse responsibility.
-What was missing was a contemporaneous record showing how the decision to rely on AI was made when it mattered.
+Statements following the incident emphasized complexity, training issues, or distributed responsibility.
+What was absent was a contemporaneous governance record capturing how reliance on AI was authorized when it mattered.

 What actually failed

-Without such records, accountability collapses into reconstruction.
-Reconstruction invites hindsight bias.
-Hindsight bias invites adversarial narratives.
-And institutional memory erodes precisely when it is needed most.
+Without such records, accountability collapses into retrospective reconstruction.
+Reconstruction introduces hindsight bias.
+Hindsight bias invites adversarial reinterpretation.
+Institutional memory erodes precisely when it is most needed.

-This is not a documentation problem.
-It is a governance problem.
+This is not merely a documentation gap.
+It is a governance failure in evidentiary continuity.

-How AI OSI would have changed what could be known
+How the AI OSI™ framework would have changed what could be known

-AI OSI does not prevent error.
-It prevents silence.
+The AI OSI™ framework does not prevent error.
+It preserves evidentiary continuity around error.

-If a standing record had existed defining how the AI system was approved to be used, what it was not approved to do, and who owned that approval, silent scope drift would have been visible before harm occurred.
+If a standing governance record had existed under the AI OSI™ framework defining how the system was approved for use, what it was not approved to do, and who held responsibility for that authorization, then scope drift would have been visible before harm occurred.

-If a first-capture incident record had been created immediately after the unexpected outcome, it would have preserved what was known before legal review, public messaging, or vendor alignment reshaped the narrative.
+If a first-capture incident record had been created immediately after the unexpected outcome, it would have preserved operational reality before legal framing, institutional messaging, or vendor alignment altered the narrative surface.

-None of this requires deep technical insight.
-It requires naming responsibility while it still exists.
+None of this requires advanced technical capability.
+It requires naming responsibility at the moment it exists.

 Why this was not inevitable

-It required a small number of boring records, created at the right time, by named humans, acknowledging AI’s role in decisions that could not be undone.
+It required a small number of contemporaneous governance records, created at the moment decisions were made, by identifiable human owners, documenting AI’s role in consequential decisions.

-The absence of those records did not cause the harm.
-It caused the inability to understand it cleanly, defend it honestly, or learn from it responsibly.
+The absence of those records did not cause the clinical harm directly.
+It caused the inability to clearly reconstruct, defend, or learn from the conditions under which the harm occurred.

 What this illustrates more broadly

-The question is always the same: who decided to trust the system, and where is that written down?
+Who decided to trust the system, and where is that decision recorded?

 Conclusion

-AI did not make this situation unavoidable.
-Silence did.
+AI did not make this situation inherently unknowable.
+The absence of contemporaneous governance records did.

-It is not a promise of safety.
-It is a refusal to forget.
+This is not a claim of safety or certainty.
+It is a commitment to evidentiary continuity.

 References